la2050/archive/_projects/2015/from-the-mountains-to-the-sea-growing-civic-art-gardens-with-schools-along-the-la-river.md

   united program and vision.
 Partners will not be receiving money from the initial grant.
 Schools and artists may receive support, though not necessarily from the initial grant.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The pilot civic art garden project will cost $500k.
-Money for this will be raised by selling selected tiles of the artwork, patron donations, and crowdsourcing platforms, online auctions, merchandise related to the projects and foundations whose missions align with our vision, as well as parent and community sponsored events.
-We will document this process to provide a program for other host schools, along with coordinating opportunities and resources to develop civic art gardens along the river near their schools.

-   We've also developed technology tools to help support projects like ours: flowproject.la, a crowdsourcing website matching projects with patron gifts of time, talent, resources and treasure, and it's offshoot thecurrent, an enewsletter, connect participants and patrons with projects, news and events.
-All these sustainable revenue streams will help support the growth of the program as well as the growth of each site.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Project Coordination $20k
-   Program Administration $20k
-   Permits $10k
-   Design Fees $10k
-   Professional Services (accounting/legal/insurance) $10k
-   Documentation of Prototype Process to become Civic Design Program $10k School Program Support $10k
-   Update/Maintain Unycyn Civic Arts Databases: flowproject.la, unycyn.com $10k
 How do you plan to scale the success of your proposal?: >- We will produce a prototype civic art garden, document the process, and develop a program expanding this opportunity to other schools along the river,